 Canon EF 50mm f1.2L Lens at f8.0 1/160 ISO100

-The Canon 50mm has been a standard in photography for ever.
+The Canon 50mm has been a standard food photography lens for ever.
 This lens comes in three versions for Canon an f/1.2, f/1.4 and f/1.8.
 This is my main lens that I use when shooting from above the table.
 The Canon 50mm f/1.2 is on the pricy side, however for under $400 the Canon 50mm f1.4 has been touted as the best nifty fifty by photographers for years.

 The Canon 24-70mm f/2.8L Zoom Lens is the lens we recommend for people entering into the market.
 You can read my full review of this lens here.
-It is an all around lens, great from chef portraits to food.
+It is an all around great lens, from chef portraits to food.
 Although it has a hefty price tag, it was sure worth the investment.
 Considering all the things I have shot with this lens and the fact that it has been with me for so many years, it has definitely paid for itself.

 Canon EF 24-70mm f2.8L Zoom Lens at f5.6 1/125 ISO100

 I get a lot a questions about artificial lights for food photography, so it only makes sense to include them in this food photography equipment guide.
 Alas, this subject is a tough one.
 There are really good (and expensive!!) lighting solutions and really REALLY bad lighting solutions.
 Finding the right artificial lighting for food photography can be daunting.
 You're not just buying a single light, you are buying a whole system.

 Artificial lights for food photography need modifiers and often those modifiers are exclusive to the brand of light.
 One big thing to consider is not only the price of the lights and associated modifiers, but the build quality.
 Being that even the middle of the road brand of lights are so expensive you want to make sure your investment lasts.

 Features Food Photographers Should Look For In Artificial Lighting...